RookeriesDevelopment/rook-android-sdks-docs/rook-transmission/README.md

 ### Enqueueing

-There are multiple functions to enqueue health data they follow the convention `enqueue_data_type` when calling any of these functions you’ll need to provide an instance of the required data type.
+There are multiple functions to enqueue health data they follow the convention `enqueue_data_type` when calling any of these functions you'll need to provide an instance of the required data type.

 Enqueued data will be stored in an internal database until it is uploaded.